moriamsulaimon/Marketing-Strategy-FY2023/README.md

-## A Predictive Analysis of Previous Sales Report to Inform the Marketing Strategy FY2023
+## A Predictive Analysis of Sales Report to Inform the Marketing Strategy FY2023
 This is a predictive analysis of Mays Limited sales report FY 2019 - 2020 to inform year 2023 marketing strategy.

 The analysis is done using Python, SQL and Tableau.